homanchou/xr/book/07-Event-Stream-and-State.md

 ### Add Dynamic Supervisor

-GenServers ought to be supervised so that if they crash they can be restarted.Let's add a supervisor for our State.
+GenServers ought to be supervised so that if they crash they can be restarted.
+Let's add a supervisor for our State.
 Create a new file at `lib/xr/servers/rooms_supervisor`

 ```elixir
 defmodule Xr.Servers.RoomsSupervisor do